THE BLUE PLAQUE ROUTE

 • The village Pound : - from the Old English 'pund', meaning enclosure

-Houses now stand on the site of what had once been the village pound.
+Two houses now stand on the site of what had once been an orchard and the village pound to your left.
+Indeed, look carefully and you will see the gateway, though overgrown, still visible in the wall.
 Most villages had such a place that served as an enclosure for stray animals, be they geese, sheep, dogs or pigs.
 To retrieve your animal a fee needed to be paid to the owner of the land where the animal had strayed along with a fee to the pound keeper.
 If you had not retrieved your animal in three weeks then the animal was taken to market for sale.

 The Headmaster at the time, Mr Hoare, encouraged some of his pupils to plant and tend vegetables such as marrows, and even flowers, as part of the ‘Grow More Food’ scheme.